andreacappelletti97/cs441_course_project/README.md

 ![alt text](docs/architecture.png)

-All the instances of the logGenerator will pack their own data into a single log file.
+All the instances of the logGenerator will pack their own data, that are generated over multiple days, into a single log file.

-All the output log files of the instances will be store into a common folder <code>output</code> following the naming convention of output1.log for instance 1, output2.log for instance 2 ...  and so on.
+All the output log files of the instances will be store into a common folder <code>output</code>following the naming convention of output1.log for instance 1, output2.log for instance 2 ...  and so on.

 For example, if we instanciate 3 logGenerators, our output directory tree will look like this